cetav-ddw/cetav-2015/sites/all/modules/contrib/cs_adaptive_image/README.txt

-README file for the Client-side adaptive image module for Drupal.
+README file for the Client-Side Adaptive Image module for Drupal.

 -- DESCRIPTION --

-The Client-side adaptive image module helps build responsive web designs [1] with fluid images [2] by providing an Image field formatter that allows you to select appropriate image styles for various client widths.
+The Client-Side Adaptive Image module helps build responsive web designs [1] with fluid images [2] by providing an Image field formatter that allows you to select appropriate image styles for various client widths.
 With this module, you can ensure that for each